 Yesware takes user privacy and security very seriously.
-This document provides an overview of our security policies and technology.
+This page provides an overview of our security policies and technology.
 We are happy to discuss any of these points in more details with concerned customers, or you can request a copy of our Security and Compliance Documentation Package which is available to prospects and customers under NDA.

 Yesware utilizes OAuth and OpenID® for user authentication.
 We never have access to our users' Gmail™ or Office365® passwords.